NodyHub/blog/content/posts/container-breakouts-part2.md

 ```

-The cheat is that I run the container on the host, where I compiled the kernel module.
-The idea should be clear.

 After the **kernel module** is **prepared**, the binary is **transferred to** the privileged **container**.
 This can be Base64-encodeed (in my case 86 lines) or another transfer technique.
 With the binary transferred into the container, we can start in the **listener** for the **reverse shell**.

 **Terminal 1**